caitlinfriesen/cv/README.md

 ## Publications

+Lynch KS, Louder MIM, **Friesen CN**, Fischer EK, Xiang A, Steele A, and Shalov J (2020).
+Examining the disconnect between prolactin and parental care in avian brood parasites.
+Genes, Brain and Behavior

 **Friesen CN**, Hofmann HA (2019).
 Molecular origins and outcomes of status and stress in primates.
 Proceedings of the National Academy of Sciences <a href="https://www.pnas.org/content/116/4/1081" target="blank">doi.org/10.1073/pnas.1819472116</a>

 **Friesen CN**, Ramsey ME, and Cummings ME (2016).
 Differential sensitivity to estrogen-induced opsin expression in two poeciliid freshwater fish species.
 General and Comparative Endocrinology <a href="https://www.sciencedirect.com/science/article/pii/S0016648016304804?via%3Dihub" target="blank">doi.org/10.1016/j.ygcen.2016.12.009</a>